dwaite/connect/openid-connect-self-issued-v2-1_0.md

 - Discovery of Self-Issued OP
 How an application on the user's edge device that is used to run Self-Issued OpenID Provider gets invoked upon receiving a Self-Issued OP request.

-- Registration of metadata supported by RP with Self-Issued OP How RP and Self-Issued OP negotiate the support for the metadata necessary to process request and response such as supported signing algorithms, cryptographically verifiable identifiers, and credential formats.
+- Negotiation of supported metadata between RP and Self-Issued OP How RP and Self-Issued OP negotiate supported metadata that necessary to process request and response such as supported signing algorithms, cryptographically verifiable identifiers, and credential formats.
+Negotiation is initiated by the RP and is included in the authorization request.
+The process is distinct from Dynamic Client Registration in OpenID Connect, since neither RP nor Self-Issued OP are expected to store information about the metadata supported by the counterparty.
+Negotiation establishes an ad hoc trust and is performed during every transaction even when RP and Self-Issued OP in question have transacted before.

 - Usage of cryptographically verifiable identifiers as a way for RPs to identify the authenticated user Cryptographically verifiable identifiers include information about the key material used to sign the request and/or response.
 This way an entity receiving the request or response can verify whether the identifier is controlled by the other entity.